Tupperware: Tupperware parties

 Tupperware historically has been sold mostly through a party plan.
 A Tupperware party is hosted by a Tupperware consultant, who invites friends and neighbors into their home to see the product line.
 Parties also take place in workplaces and other community groups.
 To stay in touch with its sales force, Tupperware published the monthly magazine Tupperware Sparks.
 The magazine had snapshots of saleswomen posing with awards and recognition for high sales.
 To avoid spending money on advertising, Tupperware created events that attracted free publicity.

 Reaction among feminist academics to the Tupperware model has been mixed.
 Some point out that Tupperware provided employment for women who were pregnant or otherwise not guaranteed their position at work due to unequal laws in the workplace.
-Opposing views argued that the intended gendered product and selling campaign helped keep women restricted to the domestic sphere. and maintained their predominant focus on homemaking.
+Opposing views argued that the intended gendered product and selling campaign helped keep women restricted to the domestic sphere, and maintained their predominant focus on homemaking.

 The multi-level marketing strategy adopted by Tupperware has also been criticized as manipulative.
-Statistics released by Tupperware in 2018 showed that 94% of its active distributors remained on the lowest level of the pyramid, with average gross earnings of $653.
+Statistics released by Tupperware showed that 94% of its active distributors remained on the lowest level of the pyramid, with average gross earnings of $653 over the year 2017.

-In recent years, Tupperware in North America has moved to a new business model which includes more emphasis on direct marketing channels and eliminated its dependency on authorized distributorships.
+In recent years, Tupperware in North America moved to a new business model which includes more emphasis on direct marketing channels and eliminated its dependency on authorized distributorships.
 This transition included selling through Target stores in the US and Superstores in Canada with disappointing results.
 In countries with a focus on marketing through parties (such as Germany, Australia, and New Zealand), Tupperware's market share and profitability continue to decline.
-In New Zealand, products can be also purchased online without a salesperson.
+In New Zealand, products can also be purchased online without a salesperson.